Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

 The last identity in \eqref{thetaid} can be extended for $n<0$ or even for non integer $n$ to provide a generalization of the theta-Pochhammer symbol for negative or even non-integer lengths.
-These identities also extend to the following among theta-Pochhammer symbols:

-We will use the above identities throughout for simplifying computations without explicitly referring to them.
+Theta-Pochhammer symbols satisfy various simple identities, a few of which we list and later use without explicit mention

-If $f(x_1,...,x_n)$ is a function of $n$ variables defined on $(\C^*)^n$, we call it $BC_n$-\textit{symmetric} if it is symmetric (does not change under permutation of the variables) and invariant under $x_k \to 1/x_k$ for all $k$.
-We will call it a $BC_n$-\textit{symmetric theta function of degree $m$} if in addition, it satisfies the following:
+If $f(x_1,\dots,x_n)$ is a function of $n$ variables defined on $(\C^*)^n$, we call it $BC_n$-\textit{symmetric} if it is symmetric (does not change under permutation of the variables) and invariant under $x_k \to 1/x_k$ for all~$k$.
+It is called a $BC_n$-\textit{symmetric theta function of degree $m$} if in addition, it satisfies the following